 - Ensuring that software developers cannot directly change production systems without management oversight.

-If you’re a small or medium-sized business that uses Chargify for all functions where credit card data is involved, you’ll just need to do a self-assessment.
+If you’re a small or medium-sized business that uses Advanced Billing for all functions where credit card data is involved, you’ll just need to do a self-assessment.

 PCI Level 1

 PCI divides merchants into 4 Levels.